oarthurdev/os-autobackup/README.md

 ## Security Notes

+- **SSH credentials are encrypted** in the database using Fernet symmetric encryption
-- Never commit `.env` file or `credentials.json`
+- Never commit `credentials.json` or `credentials.key`
-- Store encryption keys securely
+- Store encryption keys securely (required to decrypt backups)
 - Use SSH keys instead of passwords when possible
-- Backup files are encrypted before upload
+- Backup files are encrypted with AES-256 before upload
 - Google Drive uses OAuth2 authentication
+- SSH connections use strict host key verification (must add hosts to known_hosts)

 ## Troubleshooting

 ### SSH Connection Issues
+- **Host key not found**: Run `ssh-keyscan -H <your_host> >> ~/.ssh/known_hosts`
+- Test connection using the "Test" button in the web interface
-- Verify VPS hostname and credentials
+- Verify SSH credentials are correct
 - Check firewall rules
-- Ensure SSH service is running
+- Ensure SSH service is running on the remote server

 ### Google Drive Upload Issues
 - Verify credentials.json is valid